mrvladis/hamysqldb2influxdb/README.md

 # Supported Domains
 ## Sensor
 Currently only supported Sensors with state in numeric format.

+The following Attributes values would be copied if not empty or 0:

+*  Voltage
+*	BatteryLevel
+*	UnitOfMeasurement
+*	FriendlyName
+*	DeviceClass
+*	Model

 # HowTo
 ## Build
 go get -t ./...